 In June 2016, Great Plains Energy entered into four interest rate swaps, with a total notional amount of \$4.4 billion, to hedge against interest rate fluctuations on future issuances of long-term debt expected to be issued to finance a portion of the cash consideration for the acquisition of Westar under the Original Merger Agreement.
+The interest rate swaps were designated as economic hedges (non-hedging derivatives).
 Settlement of the interest rate swaps was contingent on the consummation of the acquisition of Westar.
-In July 2017, the interest rate swap agreements were amended to make them contingent on the consummation of the anticipated merger with Westar under the Amended Merger Agreement by May 31, 2018, which can be extended to no later than November 30, 2018.
-The interest rate swaps have been designated as economic hedges (non-hedging derivatives).
+In July 2017, the interest rate swap agreements were amended to make them contingent on the consummation of the anticipated merger with Westar under the Amended Merger Agreement by November 30, 2018.

 In March 2017, in connection with Great Plains Energy's \$4.3 billion senior note issuance, the settlement value of the interest rate swaps to Great Plains Energy of \$140.6 million was fixed.
-Cash settlement of the \$140.6 million is contingent on the consummation of the anticipated merger with Westar no later than November 30, 2018.
+Cash settlement of the \$140.6 million is contingent on the consummation of the anticipated merger with Westar by November 30, 2018.
 The fair value of the interest rate swaps recorded on Great Plains Energy's balance sheets reflects a contingency factor that management believes is representative of what a market participant would use in valuing these instruments in order to account for the contingent nature of the cash settlement of the interest rate swaps.
-The contingency factor was 0.65 and 0.35 at June 30, 2017, and December 31, 2016, respectively.
-At June 30, 2017, and December 31, 2016, the fair value of the interest rate swaps was \$49.2 million and \$79.3 million, respectively, and was recorded on the consolidated balance sheets in interest rate derivative instruments.
-For the three months ended and year to date June 30, 2017, Great Plains Energy recognized a \$42.2 million and \$30.1 million loss, respectively, in interest charges for the change in fair value.
-For the three months ended and year to date June 30, 2016, Great Plains Energy recognized a \$77.0 million loss in interest charges for the change in fair value.
+The contingency factor was 0.45 and 0.35 at September 30, 2017, and December 31, 2016, respectively.
+At September 30, 2017, and December 31, 2016, the fair value of the interest rate swaps was \$77.4 million and \$79.3 million, respectively, and was recorded on the consolidated balance sheets in interest rate derivative instruments.
+For the three months ended and year to date September 30, 2017, Great Plains Energy recognized a \$28.2 million gain and a \$1.9 million loss, respectively, in interest charges for the change in fair value.
+For the three months ended and year to date

+September 30, 2016, Great Plains Energy recognized losses of \$1.8 million and \$78.8 million, respectively, in interest charges for the change in fair value.